the-bauz/web-gallery/README.md

 ## Set Up
-First you need to check your HTML Strukture because it need to fit in the Two defined Types avalible in this Plug in.
+First you need to check your HTML strukture because it needs to fit in the two defined types avalible in this plug in.

 ### Text type
 ```html